About

 Website Purpose

-If you like to be intellectually stretched in new directions and are willing to dig deeper, then come join me in this exploration of life, faith, and the world that surrounds us.
+If you like to be intellectually stretched in new directions and are willing to dig deeper, then join me in this exploration of life, faith, and the world that surrounds us.

 What you will not find on this website is marketing schtick, religious polemics, or defences of the faith.